TheVNConnoisseur/croCKer/README.md

 Program that lets the user read and write .SRP and .VAR files used in games for the Tmr-Hiro ADV System (mostly Marigold produced games).

 ### Notes on its usage
-1. For now, the files will be exported soly as text files.
+1. For now, the files will be exported solely as text files.
 But if there's enough demand, exporting as JSON files can be done.

 ### How are SRP and VAR files structured?
 While the code also documents how both formats are structured, here it is also the same information on a more accessible manner: